kerensr053/sql_proj_demo/README.md

 <br>

 <strong>24.
+Salary Threshold</strong>
-The department that has the highest number of employees earning more than 50,000.</strong>
+The department that has the highest number of employees earning more than a specified salary threshold (e.g., salary > 50,000).
 <details>
   <summary>Click to expand answer!</summary>